 Our physicians and residents are actively involved in clinical outcomes research and in industry-sponsored clinical trials.
 Dr. Marion Couch has a basic science lab that studies cancer-related cachexia.
 Dr. Hirak Der-Torossian is a postdoctoral fellow in the lab, working on the inflammatory pathophysiology of this wasting syndrome.

-Visit Otolaryngology - Head and Neck at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Otolaryngology - Head and Neck at The University of Vermont Medical Center, our clinical teacher partner.